 Underfloor heating is more expensive and requires new floors to be installed of course.
 It’s also usually less efficient.
 In cities not many people use oil based central heating these days as individuals but some communities use this system as a central heating system for the building and they decide which dates to turn it on and off without your input (Thankfully this is rare these days).

 Furnishing The Place

 When are you going to make the trip to IKEA?
 Of course there are other options but you will make that trip to IKEA won’t you?
 There are hundreds of furniture shops around Valencia, furniture makers, second hand shops, antique shops, flea markets, charity shops and more.
 Don’t be limited by IKEA’s attraction but let’s face it, 3-4000 will furnish an apartment well.

 You might want to put in a false ceiling, you might want to take out a horrible false ceiling to reveal those beams, you might want to put in a chimney if possible, extensions on houses, glass in a terrace, change patio doors, an island in your kitchen… any number of other jobs.
 The answer to the question how much does a modernisation cost is always “It depends!”

 Your paint job may cost a bit more, you may even want to put in Estucco walls, a job requiring lots of workman hours, there are any number of other jobs you might want to do and there are aesthetic considerations too.
 But in the end the “How long is a piece of string? question remains.

 How We Can Help You

 We have written about our service to help with your modernisation here.
 We can provide you with competitive tenders from reliable builders, project managers, architects and even just odd job people.
 We make sure you don’t get ripped off and our project managers will take you by the hand and take you from the start to finish of the project and beyond to your next project too.

 And if you liked this article then click through on the images below for similar and more information.
-(Including an update in the first post about a recent case of transferring money from the States)
+(Including an update in the second post about a recent case of transferring money from the States)